thisisshivanshpatel/Learn-Postgres-or-Sql/README.md

 ```

 ### Views
+- A view is a named query that provides another way to present data in the database tables.
+A view is defined based on one or more tables which are known as base tables.
+When you create a view, you basically create a query and assign a name to the query.
+Therefore, a view is useful for wrapping a commonly used complex query.
 - in SQL, a view is a Virtual table that is based on the result-set of an SQL statement

 #### syntax:-